aws-neuron/aws-neuron-sdk/neuron-intro/FAQ.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The decision as to which Inf1 instance size to use is based upon the
 application and its performance/cost targets.
-To assist, TensorBoard profiling
+To assist, the Neuron Plugin
-will show actual results when executed on a given instance.
-A guide to
+for TensorBoard will show actual results when executed on a given instance.
-this process is available here: :ref:`tensorboard-neuron`.
+A guide to this process is available here: :ref:`neuron-plugin-tensorboard`.

 As a rule of thumb, we encourage you to start with inf1.xlarge and test your model.
 For example, many computer vision models require pre/post processing that consume CPU resources and such models will get higher throughput on the inf1.2xlarge that provides higher ratio of vCPU/Chip.

 We encourages you try out all the Inf1 instance
 sizes with your specific models, until you find the best size for your application needs.